champ96k/quanta_db/documentation/docs/usage.md

 This section covers the basic usage of QuantaDB, from simple key-value operations to advanced features.

-For more detailed information about specific features, check out our [Features Overview](features/overview).
+For more detailed information about specific features, check out the individual feature pages in the sidebar (e.g., [Type Safety](features/type-safety), [Data Security](features/data-security), [High Performance](features/high-performance)).

 ## Basic Operations